Incident Response Part 2: Growing and Maturing An IR Capability

 Jake developed Dropsmack, a pentesting tool (okay, malware) that performs command and control and data exfiltration over cloud file sharing services.
 Jake also developed an anti-forensics tool for memory forensics, Attention Deficit Disorder (ADD).
 This tool demonstrated weaknesses in memory forensics techniques.

-Jennifer Glenn has been with Arbor Networks for nearly 2 years handling the go-to-market activities for the company’s enterprise-focused product line.
-Prior to Arbor, she worked in product marketing for HP’s TippingPoint division, working specifically with the security research teams – both the internally focused product team, DVLabs; and the externally-focused vulnerability intelligence team, known as the Zero Day Initiative.
-As part of this position, Jennifer also led the development and writing of the Bi-Annual Risk Report, which correlated vulnerability reports with attack events to provide a clearer picture enterprise security risk.
+Jennifer Glenn, senior manager of product marketing for the Advanced Threats line is responsible for the go-to-market activities for Arbor's enterprise-focused product lines.
+She previously held the same position with the company's DDoS line.
+Jennifer is also responsible for sales enablement for Arbor's threat intelligence service.
+Prior to Arbor, she worked in product marketing for HP's TippingPoint division, working specifically with the internally focused DVLabs product team and the externally focused Zero Day Initiative vulnerability intelligence team.
+She also led the development and writing of the Bi-Annual Risk Report, which correlated vulnerability reports with attack events to provide a clearer picture enterprise security risk.

 Lucas Zaichkowsky is the enterprise defense architect at AccessData, responsible for providing expert guidance on the topic of cybersecurity.
 Prior to joining AccessData, Lucas was a technical engineer at Mandiant, where he worked with Fortune 500 organizations, the Defense Industrial Base and government institutions to deploy measures designed to defend against the world’s most sophisticated attack groups.